swarmlibs/promstack/README.md

 ### Prometheus

-You can apply custom configurations to Prometheus via Environment variables by running `docker service update` command on `promstack_prometheus-config` service:
+You can apply custom configurations to Prometheus via Environment variables by running `docker service update` command on `promstack_prometheus_config` service:

 ```sh
 # Register the Alertmanager service address